hanelliotphan/rag-of-legends/knowledge-base/regions/ionia.md

 # Ionia

 ## Summary
-Srrounded by treacherous seas, Ionia is composed of a number of allied provinces scattered across a massive archipelago, known to many as the First Lands.
+Surrounded by treacherous seas, Ionia is composed of a number of allied provinces scattered across a massive archipelago, known to many as the First Lands.
 Since Ionian culture has long been shaped by the pursuit of balance in all things, the border between the material and spirit realms tends to be more